K-State Counseling Services Master's Internship and Practicum Training

-- Large Case Conference, Small Case Conference, and In-Service - Practicum counselors are required to attend the other training opportunities at Counseling Services.
-For instance, two times per month we have a one-hour multidisciplinary staff small case conference group with doctoral interns, psychologists, and other clinical staff members to discuss cases.
-We also have one-hour large case conferences in which a staff member conducts a formal case presentation and two-hour in-services in which a staff member presents on a specialty area or area of interest.
-Large case conference and in-services throughout the semester.
+Master's interns and practicum counselors are required to attend the other training opportunities at Counseling Services.
+For instance, twice a month we have a one-hour multidisciplinary staff small case conference group with doctoral interns, psychologists, and other clinical staff members to discuss cases.
+We also have one-hour large case conferences in which doctoral interns conduct a formal case presentation and two-hour in-services in which a member of the professional community presents on a specialty area or area of interest.

 Hours Per Week